MasterofBisaster/SWENGS_FTW_Backend/README.md

 ### install the required Python packages with pip

 1. Clone the project (if not already done)
-2. open a command line tool and navigate to the project root (cmd executed as Admin is highly recommended)
+2. open a command line tool and navigate to the project root folder (cmd executed as Admin is highly recommended)
 3. Type the following:
 ```bash
 pip install -r requirements.txt